SuperKogito/Job-interviews-and-technical-tasks/Task1/docs/source/index.rst

 ..
 This is a documentation of the Relayr task documentation.

-Welcome to Relayr task's documentation!
+Welcome to task 1  documentation!
 ========================================
 The code is written using python 3.6 and can be run from the terminal using (-h: to get more information on the available arguments):